Or ‘How to Sort Our Your Money Mess’

 This comes next.
 If you can’t keep a roof over your head, then you’re stuffed.
 Talk to your landlord, mortgage company or council, make an agreement and get up to date on those rent or mortgage arrears.
 This section also refers to your Council Tax and your basic utilities, such as gas, electricity, and water.
 Internet and TV subscriptions aren’t part of this, as, though it may be painful to cut them out, they obviously aren’t a need.

 If you work, you need a way to get there so that you can keep earning.
-This may mean making sure that you can put fuel into your car every month, or be able to afford your bus fare/travel card.
+This may mean making sure that you can put fuel in your car every month, or be able to afford your bus fare/travel card.

 This means covering the basics to keep you and any children warm and with adequate shoes.